 The closing date for entries is 11 September.

 Every day in the UK young people are doing extraordinary things to make a difference to the lives of others.
-They are giving first aid, helping vulnerable people, taking part in campaigns and fundraising huge amounts for charity.
+The British Red Cross is celebrating them by holding the 12th annual Humanitarian Awards for children and young people.

+The closing date for nominations was 7 August.
 Short-listed nominees will be invited to the awards ceremony which takes place in the House of Commons in the Palace of Westminster.
 Winners will receive a fantastic prize kindly offered from the event sponsors Canon.

-They ran workshops for over 180 people, including young people and youth groups.
+The Inverclyde Peer Group won the community action and overall awards in 2015.
+In an effort to reduce knife crime this group of 16- to 20-year-olds ran workshops for over 180 people, including young people and youth groups.
 They also took part in talks and training with groups such as the local alcohol team and the Red Cross to grow and develop.

 Knife crime in their area reduced by 80 per cent.
 The group were invited by government to do a six-month research project, gathering information about knife crime and trends to try and replicate their success in the whole of Scotland.

 - The winner of the first aid award was Alex Mountain, 23, from Cardiff who helped the victims of a car accident.

 - Will Grange, 17, from Hampshire won the fundraising award after raising over £8,000 for various different charities.
 As part of this he camped outside every night for an entire year.